skial/hedge/README.md

 # hedge - *a javascript implementation of the Flash9 haXe api.*
 ***
-## reason
-This project started because I've never had to use a substantial amount of javascript.
-Now extern files have been released by [andyli](https://github.com/andyli) I can jump straight in.

-This is more a reason for me to keep learning new libs / features.
-I will keep adding classes / methods when I need / get around to them.
-I will also add a list of classes / methods that have been added to the wiki [TODO].

 For a more **finished flash to javascript / html(5) library**, take a look at [jeash](https://launchpad.net/jeash).
 ***
 ## contribute